-Commercial Water Pump
+Hot Water Service Pump

 A Commercial Pump works exactly like an everyday domestic circulator pump (designed for circulating water around either a heating or domestic hot water system) except that a commercial pump has to circulate fluids around a larger sized commercial building, hence its duties to be that little bit more demanding.

 There is a wide range of commercial pumps available, each pump capable of different duties.
 One of the main criteria with selecting a commercial pump is ensuring the pump has the capability of performing the required duty, which means the correct flow rate (typically Litres/Sec) and resistance (typically Kpa).

 Smaller Light Commercial circulators are supplied with screwed union ends, whilst the Larger Commercial circulators are supplied flanged as standard.
 Normal practice for all pumps is to fit isolating valves either side of the pump for maintenance purposes.